 - Hardware failures resolved within their "acceptable timeframes"

-One provider I tested had three outages totaling 6 hours in a month, but their status page showed 99.97% uptime.
-Their secret?
-They classified two outages as "scheduled maintenance" despite giving customers only 2 hours notice.
+One provider I tested had three outages totalling 6 hours in a month, yet their status page bragged about 99.97% uptime.
+The trick?
+They labelled two outages as "scheduled maintenance" and gave customers only 2 hours' notice.

 What Uptime Percentages Actually Mean